Doctor of Occupational Therapy, OTD

 Application Deadlines

-The Army-Baylor OTD Application deadline is 10 February 2022.
-The Army-Baylor OTD Selection Board convenes March 2022.
+The Army-Baylor OTD Application deadline is 30 of September of each year calendar year.
+The Army-Baylor OTD Selection Board convenes March of each calendar year.
 Applicants will be notified of board results by their Army Healthcare Recruiter in accordance with current policies and procedures.
 The Army-Baylor OTD Program will provide an official OTD Welcome Letter to board selected applicants after individuals have been notified of selection by their Army Healthcare Recruiter.

 How to Apply